-Bilawal says Jiyalas to be elected as PM, Punjab CM
+Bilawal says jiyalas to be elected as PM, Punjab CM

 The PPP chairman said that the party will expand the Benazir Income Support Programme if the public elects the PPP to form the new government.
 “Our first responsibility will be the provision of employment opportunities to people if we are given a chance,” said Bilawal, adding that his party will fight against unemployment in courts and parliaments.

-The PPP Chairman said that Prime Minister Imran Khan turned out to be “unemployment thief besides being a sugar, wheat, and oil thief.”
+The PPP Chairman said that Prime Minister Imran Khan turned out to be “an employment thief besides being a sugar, wheat, and oil thief.”
 “Imran Khan plundered the stomachs and pockets of the people but we will take account of it,” said Bilawal.

 Taking a further jibe at PM Imran Khan, he said that former president Asif Ali Zardari forced Musharraf to run away and now “we will make this ineligible premier run away too.”
 “PM Imran Khan had promised 10 million jobs but I ask how many people got employed,” questioned Bilawal.